Jimmy Ma

 Jimmy Ma (born October 11, 1995) is an American figure skater.
-He is the 2021 CS Golden Spin of Zagreb bronze medalist, the 2018 CS U.S. International Figure Skating Classic bronze medalist, the Philadelphia Summer International silver medalist, and the 2021 Cranberry International silver medalist.
-Ma has competed in nine senior U.S. national championships, achieving his highest result, 5th, in 2023.
+He is the 2025 Four Continents bronze medalist, 2021 Golden Spin of Zagreb bronze medalist, the 2018 U.S. International Figure Skating Classic bronze medalist, the Philadelphia Summer International silver medalist, and the 2021 Cranberry International silver medalist.
+Ma has competed in nine senior U.S. national championships, achieving his highest result, fifth, in 2023.

 Skating career

 Early career

 Ma began learning to skate in 2004.
 He grew up in Great Neck where he skated at Parkwood Sports Complex and Chelsea Piers.
 He made his ISU Junior Grand Prix debut in August 2013, placing 13th in Riga, Latvia.
 Elaine Zayak, Steven Rice and Hongyun Liu coached him in Hackensack, New Jersey.

 2017–2018 season

 Ma placed eleventh at the 2018 U.S. Championships.

 2018–2020 season

 As of the 2018–2019 season, Ma is coached by Darlene Cain and Peter Cain in Euless, Texas and by Nikolai Morozov in Hackensack, New Jersey.
 He began his season with silver at the Philadelphia Summer International and then took bronze at the 2018 CS U.S. International Figure Skating Classic.
 He made his Grand Prix debut at the 2018 Skate America.